 - In a large bowl, sift together the flour and cornstarch.
 Stir in the baking powder and salt.

 - In another large bowl, beat together the butter and remaining 1/3 cup sugar until creamy, 2-3 minutes.

 - Beat in the egg whites, one at a time, until smooth then add the vanilla.

 - Add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).

 - Stir in the cooked strawberry mixture and remaining chopped strawberries.
 Add food coloring if desired.

 - Divide the batter among the paper liners and bake 18-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely.

-- Pipe frosting on top of cooled cupcakes.
-Store in an airtight container in the refrigerator for up to 1 week.
-Let sit at room temperature 15-30 minutes before serving to get rid of the chill.
+If using cream cheese frosting, store in the refrigerator for up to 1 week.
+Let them sit at room temperature for about 15-30 minutes before serving to get rid of the chill.